Peoria Sports Complex

-Peoria Sports Complex is a baseball complex located in the Peoria suburb of Phoenix, Arizona, United States, near Peoria's main shopping district on Bell Road.
-It consists of the main baseball stadium (Peoria Stadium) and 12 practice fields.
+Peoria Sports Complex is a baseball complex in the southwestern United States, located in Peoria, Arizona, a suburb northwest of Phoenix.
+Near Peoria's main shopping district on Bell Road, it consists of the main baseball stadium (Peoria Stadium) and twelve practice fields.
 It is one of six facilities to host Arizona Fall League games.
 The capacity of Peoria Stadium is approximately 12,000.

 During spring training, it is the home stadium of both the San Diego Padres and the Seattle Mariners, who play in the spring training Cactus League.
 Both teams are leased to hold spring training there until 2034.
+The Mariners moved to the facility in 1993, prior to the completion of the stadium.

 The complex has been a site of the Vans Warped Tour every summer since 2002.
-It is also hosts a number of other events, including youth baseball tournaments and city events.
+It also hosts a number of other events, including youth baseball tournaments and city events.